-3. Clearwave Connect for Mobile
+3. Clearwave Registration for Mobile

 Increasing patient loyalty and satisfaction may be as straightforward as offering patients the ability to check-in to appointments on their mobile phones.
 Clearwave Connect for Mobile gives patients the option of checking in on their cell phone confidentially and conveniently.
 If your practice has implemented any zero-contact check-in protocols, including virtual waiting rooms, Clearwave Connect for Mobile promotes this.

-Patients are happier because it reduces check-in and waiting time before their appointment.
+Patients are happier because it reduces check-in and waiting time before their appointments.
 When patients feel like their time is being valued, it leads to a better overall experience at your practice.
 Happy, satisfied patients are more likely to keep track of appointments.

 4. Upselling at Appointment Check-in for Dermatology and Ophthalmology

 For dermatology and ophthalmology practices, in particular, Clearwave allows the upselling of premium services seamlessly.
 In ophthalmology, services like cataract surgery and LASIK are a premium, and qualified candidates must be identified.
 Using Clearwave means you have a wealth of information and data at your fingertips.
 It makes it more apparent who these candidates are and can even lead to spending less on advertising to find suitable patients.